-If you’ve ever created an Indiegogo campaign, one issue that you’ve likely experienced is the inability to upload a GIF to your campaign page.
+If you’ve ever created an Indiegogo campaign, one issue that you’ve likely experienced is the inability to upload GIFs to an Indiegogo crowdfunding page.
 Appealing visuals are one of the most – if not the most – important parts of your campaign.
 Showing your product in use is an incredibly valuable asset, and GIFs are one of the best ways to do this.

 So, how can you get around this and add GIFs to your page?
 Let’s break it down – and help take your campaign page to the next level.